 Preheat the oven and line a baking sheet with parchment paper.

-Using a sharp knife, cut the wonton wrappers into halves.
+Use a sharp knife to cut the wonton wrappers into halves.
 They should look like little triangles.

 Combine cinnamon and sugar in a small bowl, then set aside.

 Place the wonton triangles on the prepared baking sheet.
 Drizzle (or use a pastry brush to brush butter over the wontons, then sprinkle with the cinnamon-sugar mixture.

 Bake until golden brown and crispy, and repeat the process for the entire package of wontons.